angasan/angasan/README.md

 # Hola, mundo.
 It's Ángela!

-#### I'm a Biomedical Engineer specialising in Data Science with three years of experience in Python and one year of experience implementing Deep Learning solutions in the medical imaging field.
+#### I'm a Data Scientist with three years of experience in Python and one year of experience in Data Science and the medical imaging field.

 Get to know me: